iagoqo/number-phrase/README.md

+# Building the project
+You will need to have *npm*, *Bower* and *Gulp* installed.

+Run to install the dependencies:

+    npm install
+    bower install

+Run to build the project, the resulting files will be in the **dist** folder:

+    gulp

 # Usage

 ## Direct usage

 The **dist** directory has all the files ready for production.
 You can copy it to a web server or just open the *index.html* file with your browser.

-## Building the project
-Use *gulp serve* to serve the files for development.
-Use *gulp serve:dist* to build the distribution files and serve those.

-You must have *Node*, *Gulp* and *Bower* properly installed in order for the previous commands to work.
+## Serving with Gulp

+Run to serve the development files:

+    gulp serve

+Run to build and serve the distribution files:

+    gulp serve:dist